damigreen/greenm-coin/README.md

 User authentication is required to send and receive funds as it requires you to sign up to perform transactions on the dashboard.
 Likwise, it provides a clean interface for performing transactions.

 Users can also check their transacion history on the application interface and sign off whenever they are through with their transactions.
 It has a full responsive layout optimised for mobile, tablet and desktop view.

-These project was developed by Damilola Faseun for the Veegil full stack developer internship test.

 ## Features